hewner/csse403/Homework/HaskellVideoGame/readme.md

 3. Lots of these games incorporate randomness, but that's not required here.
 It's a little difficult to use randomness in haskell/gloss but you're welcome to try it out if you wish.

+4. Make it clear what your 5 creative things are.